-Doing a basement floor (or garage)?
-That is a slightly different animal as in this article on floor paint.
+Here is a list of what we have found to be the best floor paint…Doing a basement floor (or garage)?
+That is a slightly different animal as in this article on basement floor paint.

 I won’t make any jokes about getting painted into a corner.
 I’m not trying to be funny.
 If I was trying to be funny I’d say did you hear about the beer just for painters?
 They put the label on the bottom that says: “Open Other End.”

-Can you paint laminate floors or paint vinyl floors?
-Sales posts will tell you yes.
+We get asked: “Can you paint laminate floors or paint vinyl floors?”
+Salespeople will tell you yes.
 We say a big no*.
-You can sand, use chemical etching and expensive primers and try to make the best floor paint bond to these materials, but you are really setting yourself for a big mess that’s worse when you must re-do.
+Yes, you can sand, use chemical etching and expensive primers and try to make the best floor paint bond to these materials, but you are really setting yourself for a big mess that’s worse when you must re-do later.
 This kind of flooring is not made to be painted and the job will not last very long.
-Just pull up the laminated floor and put in something easy such as we suggest at the end of this post. *Interesting stencil systems are listed at the bottom—fun!
+Just pull up the laminated floor and put in something that you never worry about.

-- Retail cost is under 30 bucks
+- Retail cost is very reasonable

 - Only 2 colors to choose from—a gray and another gray—but we all like gray, right?